afredston/marine_heatwaves_trawl/README.md

 To reproduce the analysis, run these scripts in order:

 1. `prep_survey_extent_nc.R` generates a netcdf file with the spatial footprints of trawl surveys used in the analysis, for merging with marine heatwave data.
 It also generates a .csv file with a "key" to translate the integer survey ID codes in the netcdf to their real names.
-This does not need to be re-run, but all the scripts below this should be re-run in order if anything is updated.
+This does not need to be re-run, but all the scripts below this should be re-run in order if the spatial footprints are updated.
 1. `prep_trawl_data.R` takes the public trawl data records from [FISHGLOB](https://github.com/AquaAuma/fishglob), processes them into a standardized format with columns for survey, year, species, and CPUE in kg, and writes them out as .csv files in the `processed-data` folder.
 This was run on a computing server (see Notes below).
 1. `prep_MHWs.R` merges those trawl records with the appropriate MHW and CTI data.
 1. `temporal_beta_diversity.R` calculates interannual changes in richness and beta diversity (both total dissimilarity and individual components of nestedness and turnover for occurrence metrics and biomass gradient and balanced variation for biomass metrics).